luismiguelcasadodiaz/Born2beRoot/README.md

 <img width="769" alt="image" src="https://github.com/luismiguelcasadodiaz/Born2beRoot/assets/19540140/73485346-bd6b-4f15-8a3b-d63b0f5a6e3b">

 ---
-### What i learnt from Alex, Abel and Martí
+### What i Learnt from Alex (ade-tole) , Abel(abluis-m) and Martí(mpuig-ma).

 ##### signature verification

-The `-c` flag in `shasum' command to check signature file like this `362eeadd85368b4f4dcfd7480b574fa37a8b0650  luicasad42.vdi` when executed in the file's folder will show either
+The `-c` flag in `shasum` command to check a signature file like this `362eeadd85368b4f4dcfd7480b574fa37a8b0650  luicasad42.vdi`,  when executed in the file's folder will show
+either:

 ```bash
 luicasad42.vdi: OK`